tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 1. Load your application and draw a large circle to connect in edit mode.
 2. Navigate to the Code Blocks section of the editor.
 <img src="/assets/img/android/editor-codeblocks-add-button.png" alt="Drawing">
-3. Click the "Add Code Block" button to open a dialog where you can select code blocks to add to your experiment.
+3. Click the "Add Code Block" button to open a dialog where you can select Code Blocks to add to your experiment.
-4. Once you have added a code block to the experiment, you can select a value for each variation in the Code Blocks section of the editor.
+4. Once you have added a Code Block to the experiment, you can select a value for each variation in the Code Blocks section of the editor.
 5. While in edit mode, changes to the active block will be applied on subsequent executions, thereby allowing you to quickly test your Code Block's logic.
 However, we recommend that you verify your Code Blocks in [preview mode](https://help.optimizely.com/hc/en-us/articles/202296994#preview) prior to going live with the experiment.

 For more details, please see the [Code Blocks API Reference](/android/help/reference/com/optimizely/CodeBlocks/OptimizelyCodeBlock.html)

 ### Phased Rollouts

-A common use case for code blocks are phased rollouts.
+A common use case for Code Blocks are phased rollouts.
 Phased rollouts allow you to release a feature to a subset of users, which will help you mitigate the risk of crashes and help you understand how users will react to your new feature prior to rolling out a new feature to all users.
 To learn more about to implement a phased rollout using Optimizely, you can refer to the article in Optiverse [here](https://help.optimizely.com/hc/en-us/articles/206101447-Phased-rollouts-for-your-iOS-or-Android-App).

 ## Custom Targeting